 Pumpkin Chocolate Chip Muffins

-These whole -wheat pumpkin muffins are an adaptation from a recipe I found eons ago on Moneysavingmom.com.
+These healthy chocolate chip pumpkin muffins are an adaptation from a recipe I found eons ago on Moneysavingmom.com.
 We weren’t using whole grains at the time, but after we made the switch, I tried to convert as many recipes as I could.
 I obviously wanted to adapt it to be 100% whole wheat, as well as use less sugar and oil.
 The original recipe called for a whole cup of oil, yikes!

 Over the years, this recipe has become one of our favorites, even after all things pumpkin and fall have faded.
 You can even substitute sweet potato for the pumpkin when needed, and they’re delicious!
 So welcome in the fall season this year with these tasty and healthy muffins!